dacmess/TESS-ExoClass-FTL/doc/TEC_FTL_Single_Sector_Procedure.md

 0. Run in conda python 3.x environment: conda activate tec-env (had to install several packages & ran into some dependency issues, but fixed after uninstall then conda install)

 1. Read in the DV xml files for the SPOC TCEs and store the TCE data in a convenient format.
 Prereq: None.
 Wait until finished.
-Output: sector33_20200208_tce.h5 (can check # of TCEs is as expected by checking DAWG ticket) python  gather_tce_fromdvxml.py Note: for FTL need to change “*_dvr.xml*” to “*-dv.xml*” since the FLT DV xml filenames differ.
+Output: sector33_20200208_tce.h5 (can check # of TCEs is as expected by checking DAWG ticket) python  gather_tce_fromdvxml.py Note: for FTL need to change “*_dvr.xml*” to “*-dvr.xml*” since the FLT DV xml filenames differ.
 I guess we could use *dvr.xml*  that would work for both and (I don’t think) cause any problems.

 2. Output the TCE data in a human friendly .txt file.
 Prereq: Step 1.
 Wait until finished.
 Output: sector33_20200208_tce.txt python dump_tce_info.py